-- To inspect and review the student's educational records within 45 days of the day the graduate school receives a request for access. - To request the amendment of a student's educational records that the student believes are inaccurate or misleading. - To disclose personal identifiable information contained in the students educational records, except to the extent that FERPA prohibits disclosure without consent.
+- To inspect and review the student's educational records within 45 days of the day the graduate school receives a request for access. - To request the amendment of a student's educational records that the student believes are inaccurate or misleading. - The right to a hearing if the request to correct an alleged inaccuracy is denied. - The right to consent to certain disclosures of information.
 MHGS policy is to confirm only dates of enrollment, areas of study, and degrees/certificates earned unless the student signs a release form authorizing disclosure of additional information. - To file a complaint with the U.S. Department of Education concerning alleged failures by MHGS to comply with the requirements of FERPA.